Lower prices attract homebuyers in Bermuda

 "These two measures, combined with the elimination of taxes on mortgage refinancing, are projected to save $5,300 a year for the average family carrying a $500,000 mortgage," said Minister of Finance Curtis L. Dickinson.

 In April 2016, the government eased threshold requirements for sales of properties by Bermudians to non-Bermudians and Permanent Residence Certificate holders (PRCs).

 For property sales to non-Bermudians and international homebuyers:

-- The minimum house annual rental value (ARV) was lowered to $153,000, which translates to entry price levels of about $2.5 million to $3 million.
+- The minimum house annual rental value (ARV) was lowered to $126,000 from $153,000.

 For property sales to PRCs:

 - PRCs can purchase any property (no minimum ARV), except for vacant land or property developed for a government assisted scheme.

 Foreign spouses of Bermudian nationals are also no longer required to get a license to acquire their first home, but need a license for additional properties.

 When acquiring a residential property, a foreign buyer must obtain a license from the Ministry of Labour, Home Affairs and Public Security.
 The alien license fee for non-Bermudians is 8% of the purchase price of a house (effective until March 31, 2021), or 6% for a condominium.
 The alien license fee for PRC homebuyers is 4% of the purchase price of a house or a condominium.
 For fractional units, the fee is 10% on first-time sale and 18% on the second.

 Non-Bermudians may not acquire undeveloped property, unless they are spouses or children of Bermuda nationals.